mauriciofarina/SelfDrivingCar-AdvancedLaneLinesFinder/writeup_template.md

 1. First, the image is converted from the RGB color space to the HLS color space.
 After that, the image is divided into its three channels.
 Finally, the upper and lower thresholds are applied to the saturation channel and the first binary image is obtained.

 1. With the HLS channels obtained, the Sobel X is calculated for the channels saturation and light.
-At the end, thresholds were used in order to obtain the seccond and third binary images.
+At the end, thresholds were used in order to obtain the second and third binary images.

-1. Finally, the resulting binary image is obtained by the result of an **OR** operation of three images from the previeous steps.
+1. Finally, the resulting binary image is obtained by the result of an **OR** operation of three images from the previous steps.

 ```python
 # Convert Image to HLS color space